nodeca/babelfish/README.md

 BabelFish - i18n for node.js
 ============================

 [![Build Status](https://secure.travis-ci.org/nodeca/babelfish.png)](http://travis-ci.org/nodeca/babelfish)

-Internationaliation with easy syntax for Node.JS.
+Internationalisation with easy syntax for node.js.
 Classic solutions use multiple phrases for plurals.
 But we define plurals inline - that's more compact, and easier to maintain.
 Also, phrases are grouped into nested scopes, like in Ruby.